Table of contents

 Qelbree, the brand name version of viloxazine, is a selective norepinephrine reuptake inhibitor (SNRI) often used as a part of a treatment plan that includes behavioral therapy.
 Qelbree is only effective in treating children and adolescents ages 6 to 17, so it’s not recommended for adults.

-How Does Qelbree Work?
+How does Qelbree work?

 Like Strattera, Qelbree works by adjusting how the brain uses the neurotransmitter norepinephrine, often resulting in increased focus, reduced impulsivity, and regulation of many other ADHD-related symptoms.

-What Are the Side Effects of Qelbree?
+What are the side effects of Qelbree?

-Qelbree has minimal side effects, making it a generally safe non-stimulant ADHD medication compared to some others.
+Qelbree has minimal side effects, which makes it a generally safe non-stimulant ADHD medication compared to some others.
 That said, the side effects it does have could become more serious and should be carefully monitored.
 If you have severe side effects like a fast heartbeat or you experience an allergic reaction such as trouble breathing or rash, contact your healthcare provider immediately.

 The most common side effects of Qelbree include: